edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 -   **none:** Blocks all sources.
 -   **self:** Allows content from the same domain as the current page, but disallows content from subdomains.
--   **unsafe-inline:** Allows inline scripts and styles, which are generally considered unsafe.
-If you site requires inline content, we recommend using `nonce` or `hash` instead.
+-   **unsafe-inline:** Allows inline scripts and styles, which are typically considered unsafe.
+If your site requires inline content, we recommend using `nonce` or `hash` instead.
 -   **unsafe-eval:** Allows the use of `eval()` and similar methods for creating code from strings.
-This is generally considered unsafe.
+This is typically considered unsafe.
 -   **hash:** Allows scripts or styles whose SHA-256 hash matches one of the provided values.

-    To create the hash, attempt to load the file and check the browser's console error message.
-It will report the hash it was expecting to find which you can copy and paste here.
+    Create a hash by attempting to load the file and then checking the browser's console error message.
+It will report the expected hash.
+Set the `hash` source configuration to this hash value.

--   **nonce:** A randomly generated token used to approve specific scripts or styles.
-This single use token should be regenerated on each page load.
-Include this token in the tag that you want to permit.
+-   **nonce:** A randomly generated token used to allow a specific file (e.g., script or stylesheet).
+Define this single use token, which should be regenerated on each page load, within each desired tag.

     **Example:** `<script nonce="ABC123">...</script>`